helgridly/canonize/README.md

 - Request and download your Twitter archive
 - Unzip `tweets.js` and `deleted-tweets.js`into a subdirectory of this repo called `input/`
 - Make an empty directory called `scratch/`
+- Open `conf.py` and replace your username and user ID.
+One way to find the common number in the URLs of your DMs
 - Open Twitter in your browser, open Dev Tools, and find the `auth_token` and `ct0` values from a `Cookie:` header
 - Create a file in the root of this repository called `secrets.py` with the following contents, and fill them in: